 Shift Worker Flexibility

 Catering for the ever-changing needs of an entire workforce can bring more difficulties than one.
-For managers, making sure that shift work is flexible is always one of scheduling’s most demanding tasks.
+For managers, making sure that shift work is flexible is always one of the scheduling’s most demanding tasks.
 However, not all companies have a process that supports this.
-Shift workers’ lack of flexibility may expose them to potential health risks; this can have a monumental effect on a company’s productivity and profitability.
+Shift workers’ lack of flexibility may expose them to potential health risks.
+This can have a monumental effect on a company’s productivity and profitability.
 The exposure of employees to potential health risks can cause absenteeism.
 Absenteeism costs U.S employers in excess of $2,660 a year.
 Therefore a company needs a coherent schedule in place to reduce this.

 Shift Workers Health

 Studies have found that shift work can have long-term or short-term health effects.
 Frank Sheer stated that one of the fundamental effects of a shift worker’s lifestyle is sleep disturbance.
 NSC confirmed that roughly 62% of night-shift workers suffered from inadequate sleep.
 Directly linked to this is the increased risk of injury at work.
-From an employee’s perspective, irregular sleep patterns could impact valuable family time and a lack of life’s necessities; exercise and a healthy diet.
-The lack of flexibility increases the potential of stress, and thus, ‘getting sick’, say HealthLink BC.
+From an employee’s perspective, irregular sleep patterns could impact valuable family time and life’s necessities; exercise and a healthy diet.
+The lack of flexibility increases the potential of stress, and thus, ‘getting sick’, says HealthLink BC.
 To summarize, the aforementioned health risks that shift workers become exposed to can result in an overall decreased quality of life.

-The risks that shift work impose are a reminder of the importance of having a flexible schedule that not only suits the requirements of the company, but also provides an adequate work-life balance for the employee.
+The risks that shift work impose are a reminder of the importance of having a flexible schedule that not only suits the requirements of the company but also provides an adequate work-life balance for the employee.
 As advocates of workplace flexibility, Celayix recognizes that employee demands and expectations are consistently changing.
 Companies need to utilize shift work flexibility by integrating the necessary knowledge, resources, and tools to ensure their employees are being cared for.
 The happier the workforce, the more engaged and motivated they will be to fulfill the shifts as required.